Game Engine Export

 Set the name of the exported skeleton.

-Warning, to avoid name clashing, mesh objects must all be different and cannot be named like the rig.
+Warning, to avoid name clashing, mesh objects names must all be different and cannot be named like the rig.

 Units x100

-Multiply scale units when exporting by a 100 factor, to allow retargetting in Unreal, and initialized scale transform in Unity as well (1.0).
+Allows retargetting in Unreal, and initialized scale transform in Unity as well (1.0).

 UE4 Legacy